 #10.
 See Dinos at The Burke Museum

-You’ll have to wait until fall of 2019 to visit the newly renovated Burke Museum of Natural History and Culture at the University of Washington but it promises to be well worth the wait.
+The newly renovated Burke Museum of Natural History and Culture at the University of Washington is well worth a visit.

 You may not know it to look at them, but did you know that your average chicken is related to a T. Rex?!
 We know birds are living dinosaurs, thanks to paleontologists like the ones who work at the Burke.